New Kingston Saint Andrew Parish, Jamaica Travel Guide

 Mosquito-borne illnesses like Dengue and Chikungunya are present.

 Use Insect repellent with DEET (30%+) or Picaridin.
 Dress in long sleeves and trousers, especially at dawn/dusk.
-Consider sleeping underneath a Mosquito net if no AC.
+Consider sleeping under a Mosquito net if no AC.

 Access to Healthcare: Public and private hospitals in Kingston.
-Dial 119 for urgent situations.
+Dial 119 for emergencies.

-Exercise caution in certain downtown areas (Parade, Tivoli Gardens, Trench Town, Waterhouse) after dark.
+Exercise caution in certain the heart of the city (Parade, Tivoli Gardens, Trench Town, Waterhouse) after dark.
 Day visits recommended as part of organized, guided tours.

-New Kingston, Liguanea, Constant Spring, Barbican are usually safer.
-Petty crime like pickpocketing can occur anywhere; stay watchful.
+New Kingston, Liguanea, Constant Spring, Barbican are generally safer.
+Minor crime such as pickpocketing can occur anywhere; stay watchful.

 Avoid walking alone at night.
 Do not display expensive valuables openly.
-Use reputable cabs or ride-sharing-sharing services.
+Use reputable taxis or ride-sharing services.
 Be aware of your surroundings; trust your intuition.
 If a situation feels unsafe, remove yourself.

 Jamaica is in an active seismic zone; minor tremors occur.
 The main natural disaster risk is hurricanes.